Current CDPH-CTCA Joint Guidelines

 - Follow-Up and Assessment of Persons with Class A/B

-- The ATS/CDC/IDSA 2016 TB Treatment Guidelines (linked here) can also be found on the CDC Guidelines tab
+The ATS/CDC/IDSA 2016 TB Treatment Guidelines (These are also linked on the CDC Guidelines page.)